murairam/htf/README.md

 ## Disclaimer

-PlantPack Intelligence is a prototype decision-support tool.
+PlantMarket Advisor is a prototype decision-support tool.
 Scores and analyses are AI-driven indicators and should be used as inputs to business decisions, not as definitive predictions.

 Regulatory compliance assessments are indicative only and do not constitute legal advice.

 ---

-**PlantPack Intelligence - Accelerating plant-based food innovation through AI-powered packaging analysis**
+**PlantMarket Advisor- Accelerating plant-based food innovation through AI-powered packaging analysis**